-- A completed master's degree from an institution that is regionally accredited. - A completed Anderson University Falls School of Business DBA program application form. - A minimum of 30 hours of graduate coursework in a business-related field. - The applicant's graduate grade point average (GPA) will be used to evaluate acceptance for admission.
-Preference would be for the graduate GPA to be at a 3.5 level or above (on a 4.0 scale). - Three years of combined teaching and/or other professional work experience. - Three letters of recommendation with one submitted from the current supervisor.
+- A completed master's degree from an institution that is regionally accredited. - A completed Anderson University Falls School of Business DBA program application form. - A minimum of 30 hours of graduate coursework in a business-related field. - A combination of the applicant's graduate grade point average (GPA) and Graduate Management Admittance Test (GMAT) score will be used to evaluate acceptance for admission.
+Preference would be for the graduate GPA to be at a 3.5 level or above (on a 4.0 scale) and that the GMAT score be at 600 or above.
+The GMAT must have been taken within the last five years. - Three years of combined teaching and/or other professional work experience. - Three letters of recommendation with one submitted from the current supervisor.
 If currently teaching, one of these letters must be from the department chairperson or the school dean. - A personal interview with the DBA program director and/or other DBA faculty members.
 This interview may be in person or by telephone. - Computer capability and access as delineated by the DBA director.